 - Population (because a village of 35 will not have an ATM not matter how badly you need one)

-- Accommodation—what will you find, hotels, chambre d’hôtes, gîtes or campgrounds… including website links
+- Accommodation—hotels, chambre d’hôtes, gîtes and campgrounds… including website links

 - Available services—cafés, bakeries, grocery stores, doctors, pharmacies, banks and ATMs

 - Train and bus services, including website links to check or download timetables

 - Market days and other festivals

 - A brief history of the village and details of museums, churches and other attractions

 No. The advantage of walking along a canal is that it is very unlikely you’ll get lost!
 Many of the small towns that offer accommodation along the way are located a short distance from the canal and directions for reaching town and rejoining the canal are included in the guidebook.

 I love Walking in France guidebooks are for those wanting a broader experience of the French joie de vivre beyond the chemin—those wanting to travel a little slower and take the time to explore historic chapels, climb the tower of a ruined châteaux, visit local museums, plan their day around the fresh food market and, of course, to savour the delicious food and wine for which France is, quite rightly, famous.

 If you prefer to travel simply and lightly—camping whenever possible, perhaps preparing your own meals each night and focusing mostly on the trail—you’ll find everything you need on Google Maps.

 Do you have a refund policy?